hibestil/learnCUDA/README.md

 - Manage communication and synchronization
   - `__shared__`, `__syncthreads()`
   - `cudaMemcpy()` vs `cudaMemcpyAsync()`, `cudaDeviceSynchronize()`

 ## Useful Links
 - CUDA Zone – tools, training and webinars : https://developer.nvidia.com/cuda-zone

 # Background
 ## Terminology
 - Heterogeneous Computing
   - Host The CPU and its memory (host memory)
   - Device The GPU and its memory (device memory)
+- The __compute capability__ of a device describes its architecture, e.g.
+  - Number of registers
+  - Sizes of memories
+  - Features & capabilities
 ### Programming in Parallel
 GPU computing is about massive parallelism.
 We will use __'blocks'__ and __'threads'__ to implement parallelism.
 ### Blocks